What to do When Your Perimeter Drains Clog

 When your perimeter drain clogs, do not be late in cleaning it.
 There are efficient methods for unclogging your drain.
-The first thing you need to consider is the suitable tools that can help you do the whole job in less time and with hundred percent results.
+The first thing you need to consider is the suitable tools that can help you do the whole job in less time and with a hundred percent results.

 The Right Tools for Perimeter Drain Cleaning

-For washing away silt and mud that has gathered in the drain in medium amount, you can use a sewer jetter.
+For washing away silt and mud that has gathered in the drain in medium amounts, you can use a sewer jetter.
 The water pressure will clean all the dirt and sand out.
 But, in case the garden debris and silt has made a thick clogging inside the drain, a water jetter alone will not be enough.
 You will also need to power your water better with a needle nose drain cleaner to increase the force on the debris gathered inside the drain.
-Once the needle nose drain cleaner is applied with the water the debris should be easily removed.
+Once the needle-nose drain cleaner is applied with the water the debris should be easily removed.